issavejdani/sa-clone-project/README.md

 1. Go to **Projects**.
 2. Select the three dots button next to the project.
-3. Click and choose Clone.
+3. Click and choose **Clone**.

 ![Clone Feature](https://user-images.githubusercontent.com/10261553/207786005-4f7c0b08-a834-470e-b008-32d462c8b272.png)

 4. Provide a new unique name.
-5. Choose the required items to be cloned.
+5. Select the properties that must be cloned.

 ![Clone project window](https://user-images.githubusercontent.com/10261553/207795125-7c978e0b-cf36-49a7-9810-b43535d4f381.png)